chrisant996/clink/docs/clink.md

 `clink-find-conhost`|Activates the "Find" dialog when running in a standard console window (hosted by the OS conhost).
 This is equivalent to picking "Find..." from the console window's system menu.
 `clink-insert-dot-dot`|Inserts `..\` at the cursor.
 `clink-mark-conhost`|Activates the "Mark" mode when running in a standard console window (hosted by the OS conhost).
 This is equivalent to picking "Mark" from the console window's system menu.
+`clink-menu-complete-numbers`|Like `menu-complete`, but for numbers from the console screen (3 digits or more, up to hexadecimal).
+`clink-menu-complete-numbers-backward`|Like `menu-complete-backward`, but for numbers from the console screen (3 digits or more, up to hexadecimal).
+`clink-old-menu-complete-numbers`|Like `old-menu-complete`, but for numbers from the console screen (3 digits or more, up to hexadecimal).
+`clink-old-menu-complete-numbers-backward`|Like `old-menu-complete-backward`, but for numbers from the console screen (3 digits or more, up to hexadecimal).
 `clink-paste`|Paste the clipboard at the cursor.
 `clink-popup-complete`|Show a popup window that lists the available completions.
+`clink-popup-complete-numbers`|Like `clink-popup-complete`, but for numbers from the console screen (3 digits or more, up to hexadecimal).
 `clink-popup-directories`|Show a popup window of recent current working directories.
 In the popup, use <kbd>Enter</kbd> to `cd /d` to the highlighted directory.
 See below more about the popup window.
 `clink-popup-history`|Show a popup window that lists the command history (if any text precedes the cursor then it uses an anchored search to filter the list).
 In the popup, use <kbd>Enter</kbd> to execute the highlighted command.
 See below for more about the popup window.
 `clink-reload`|Reloads the .inputrc file and the Lua scripts.